Big-Edge2297/homie-dashboard/README.md

 - Solar Dashboard

 New in v3.4.0
-- Added trends in AQI and weather stats
+- Trends in AQI and weather stats

 New in v3.3.0
 - HA check functionality for smart light bulbs and switches and pass the appropriate entities in Lights